Wey Gaoshan: Specifications

-The Gaoshan powertrain is a plug-in hybrid system that consists of a 1.5T turbocharged engine and two electric motors.
-The engine produces a maximum power of 115 kW.
-When combined with the 135 kW rear axle motor, the system delivers a total output of 358 kW (337 kW for the long wheelbase version) and a peak torque of 762 N·m (644 N·m for the long wheelbase version).
+The Gaoshan uses a plug-in hybrid system that consists of a 1.5-liter or 2.0-liter turbocharged inline 4 petrol engine and two electric motors.
+The 1.5 and 2.0-liter engines produce a maximum power of 154 hp and 235 hp, respectively.
+When combined with the 135 kW rear axle motor, the system delivers a total output of 358 kW and a peak torque of 762 Nm, or 337 kW and 644 Nm of torque for the long wheelbase version.
 It accelerates from 0 to 100 km/h in 5.7 seconds.
 The Gaoshan features electric four-wheel drive.
-A Svolt-made ternary lithium battery pack with a capacity of 37.96 kWh (44.28 kWh for the long wheelbase version) enables a range of 175 km in electric mode according to the CLTC standard.
+A SVOLT-made NMC battery pack with a capacity of 37.96 kWh (44.28 kWh for the long wheelbase version) enables a range of 175 km in electric mode according to the CLTC standard.

 Markets

 China

 The Gaoshan first went on sale in China on October 18, 2023.
-In May of 2025 a medium wheelbase model, named the Gaoshan 8 went on sale, with the now-long-wheelbase Gaoshan being renamed to the Gaoshan 9.
-A short-wheelbase model named the Gaoshan 7, launched on October 16th, 2025.
+On May 14, 2025, a medium-wheelbase model, named the Gaoshan 8 went on sale, and the long-wheelbase was renamed to the Gaoshan 9.
+A short-wheelbase model named the Gaoshan 7, launched in China on October 16, 2025.

+Indonesia

+THe Gaoshan 7 was launched on September 11, 2026 as the GWM Wey G9 Hi4.
+It is available in Hybrid and Plug-in Hybrid variant.

 Malaysia

+The Gaoshan 7 is marketed as the GWM Wey G9 in Malaysia and was launched on January 29, 2026.
+It is available in a sole variant that costs RM269,800.
+Compared to the Chinese market's Gaoshan 7, the engine in the Malaysian market G9 is less powerful.

+Thailand

-The Gaoshan 8 will go on sale as the GWM Wey G9 in Malaysia.
-It will launch in the country in the fourth quarter of 2025.
+The Gaoshan 7 went on sale as the GWM Wey G9 Hi4 in Thailand on November 24, 2025.
+It is available in a sole variant and use the 44.82 kWh battery pack, with an all-electric range of 170 km.

 United Arab Emirates

-In April 2024, Wey Gaoshan went on sale in the United Arab Emirates as the GWM Wey 80, marking the first-batch deliveries of the vehicle in the Middle East market.
+In April 2024, Wey Gaoshan went on sale in the United Arab Emirates as the GWM Wey 80 (Gaoshan 9), marking the first-batch deliveries of the vehicle in the Middle East market.

 United States

-In July of 2025, Faraday Future announced that their Super One minivan, the first model under their Faraday X sub-brand, would be a rebadged Gaoshan 9 that would be imported first from the Tianjin plant and then reassembled at their plant in Hanford, California, planning to use 50 percent locally sourced parts and its internally developed AI software and tech stack.
+On July 17, 2025, Faraday Future announced that their Super One minivan, the first model under their Faraday X sub-brand, would be a rebadged Gaoshan 9 that would be imported first from the Tianjin plant and then reassembled at their plant in Hanford, California, planning to use 50 percent locally sourced parts and its internally developed AI software and tech stack.

 The Super One was confirmed at the 2025 Consumer Electronics Show by the Faraday X subbrand's CEO, Max Ma.